-Figure 5: Interaction between bottom-up and top-down signals in the cortical column model.
+Figure 6: Interaction between bottom-up and top-down signals in the cortical column model.
 (A) Raster plot of network activity with bottom-up and top-down input.
-At 500 ms a prolonged (feedforward) input is applied to layer 4 excitatory neurons (E4) and at 1100 ms an input is applied to layer 5 excitatory neurons(E5).
-The input to E5 has a largely opposite effect compared to the input to E4: it decreases the activity of excitatory neurons in layers 2/3, 4 and 6.
+At 500 ms a prolonged (feedforward) input is applied to 25% of layer 4 excitatory neurons and 5% of PV cells. and at 1100 ms an input is applied to 25% layer 5 excitatory neurons and 5% PV cells.
+The input to L5 has a largely opposite effect compared to the input to L4: it decreases the activity of excitatory neurons in layers 2/3, 4 and 6.
 (B) Mean firing rate traces of the various populations in each layer.
 Vertical dashed lines: onset of FF at 500 ms; onset of FB at 1100 ms. (C) Matrix of input-output relationships of the network.
-When both inputs to E4 and E5 are present, we delivered an input to one population (plotted on the Y-axis) and observed the effect on the others (X-axis).
+When both inputs to L4 and L5 are present, we delivered an perturbative current of 30pA to one population (plotted on the Y-axis) and observed the effect on the others (X-axis).
 We repeated this procedure for the 16 populations to obtain the matrix.
-Color code as in Fig 2.
+Color code as in Fig 3.
 (D) Matrix showing the difference between the feedback & feedforward situation and the spontaneous condition.
 (E) Matrix showing the difference between the feedback & feedforward situation and the feeforward only condition.
 (F) Matrix showing the difference between the feedback & feedforward situation and the feedback only condition.
+In Supplementary Fig. S10 the exact percentage changes of firing rates upon injections of the perturbations are shown.

-We subsequently conducted a systematic examination of the model's response to perturbative excitatory inputs directed at each cell type and layer within the column, specifically under conditions where both feedforward and feedback inputs were active (Fig. 5).
+We subsequently conducted a systematic examination of the model's response to perturbative excitatory inputs directed at each cell type and layer within the column, specifically under conditions where both feedforward and feedback inputs were active (Fig. 6).
 The response matrix for the columnar model reveals intricate reactions to cell-type specific inputs.
-For instance, there is a pronounced inter-laminar inhibition affecting most cell types in layers 2/3 and 4 when pyramidal neurons in layer 6 are excited, reflecting again the role of layer 6 as translaminar inhibitor reported experimentally28,29.
+In Supplementary Fig. S10 the exact percentage changes are shown.
+For instance, there is a inter-laminar inhibition affecting all cell types in layers 2/3 and 4 when pyramidal neurons in layer 6 are excited, reflecting again the role of layer 6 as translaminar inhibitor reported experimentally28,29.
 Conversely, inputs to pyramidal neurons in layers 2/3 and 4 induce widespread excitation in almost all cells within those layers.
 Lastly, stimulating interneurons results in a combination of effects.
-In Figure 5, panels D, E, and F offer a direct comparison of the response matrices from the spontaneous state (Fig. 2A), the feedforward-driven state (Fig. 2B), and the feedback-driven state (Fig. 3A) to the perturbation matrix derived from the state with combined feedforward and feedback inputs.
-In the state in which feedforward and feedback drives are combined in the same column, the total number of significant changes (sum of blue and red squares) is smaller than that in the feedforward-driven or feedback-driven state, and less biased towards positive perturbational effects than the feedback-driven state (Supplementary Fig. S1).
+In Figure 6, panels D, E, and F offer a direct comparison of the response matrices from the spontaneous state (Fig. 3A), the feedforward-driven state (Fig. 3B), and the feedback-driven state (Fig. 4A) to the perturbation matrix derived from the state with combined feedforward and feedback inputs.
+In the state in which feedforward and feedback drives are combined in the same column, the total number of changes >20% (sum of blue and red squares) is smaller than that in the feedforward-driven or feedback-driven state, (Supplementary Fig. S8).

-Lastly we analyzed the case in which feedforward is constantly present and we put the network in different scenarios varying the feedback input.
-This resulted in 15 different cases with FB varying from 0 to 80 pA.
-We conducted a perturbative analysis in each of the states and quantified the the number of marked changes, further categorizing them into percentages of positive and negative alterations.
+We subsequently analyzed the case in which feedforward is constantly present and we put the network in different scenarios varying the feedback input.
+This resulted in 14 different cases with FB varying from 0 to 400 pA.
+We conducted a perturbative analysis in each of the states and quantified the the number of changes >20% (or <-20%), further categorizing them into percentages of positive and negative alterations.
 We replicated these experiments with FB input held constant and varied the strength of FF input instead.
 In both experimental setups, an increase in the strength of the input consistently led to a decrease in the number of changes in firing rates.
-Detailed results of these analyses are presented in Supplementary S3.
+Detailed results of these analyses are presented in Supplementary S11.